MohammadSalameh10/Mohammad-Salameh-BinX-Backend-Internship/BinX Internship/Week 8/Day 4/README.md

 To verify whether the indexes actually improved query behavior, the same appointment queries were measured before and after applying the `AddAppointmentIndexes` migration.

-Two query patterns were tested:

-1. Filtering appointments by `PatientId` and sorting by `AppointmentDate`.
-2. Sorting all appointments by `AppointmentDate`.

-Measurements included:

-- API request time from the custom request timing middleware
-- Postman response time
-- EF Core SQL command timing
-- SQL Server Actual Execution Plan

-The same query parameters and test data were used for each before-and-after comparison.

 ## Composite Index Performance Test

 The composite index was tested using the existing appointment query that filters by patient and sorts by appointment date.